rhalkyard/SEthernet/README.md

 Both the SEthernet and SEthernet/30 use the Microchip [ENC624J600](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ProductDocuments/DataSheets/39935c.pdf) all-in-one embedded ethernet controller.
-It's cheap, readily available, has a straightforward software interface without any glaring misfeatures (I'm looking at you, RTL8019AS), and amongst its multitude of configurable host-bus modes, it has one that matches the 68k processor bus nicely.
+It's cheap, readily available, has a straightforward software interface without too many glaring misfeatures (I'm looking at you, RTL8019AS), and amongst its multitude of configurable host-bus modes, it has one that matches the 68k processor bus nicely.

 Since the Macintosh SE lacks any real infrastructure for expansion beyond "here's a connector with the CPU bus on it," the SEthernet board is a very dumb